shirani98/Django-instagram/README.md

 <hr>

 <h4>
-⭐️ Now you can use all the features of instagram clone.
+⭐️ Now you can use all the features of Django social.
 </h4>